WRAP UP YOUR YEAR THE POSITIVE WAY

 At the same time, knowing that we can grow and change is awesome and totally empowering.
 It’s just about nurturing our motivation consistently and long enough until we tip over into committed action.

-- Who am I today?
+- Who are you today?

-- What am I wanting to become?
+- What do you want to become?